Service and Assistance Animal Policy

 Lewis & Clark College (LC) is committed to serving, supporting, and reasonably accommodating students with disabilities.

-Student Support Services (SSS) is an important campus resource for students who plan to bring a Service or Assistance Animal to campus.
+The office of student accessibility (OSA) is an important campus resource for students who plan to bring a Service or Assistance Animal to campus.
 A Service Animal is different from an Assistance Animal, and there are different rules and polices that apply to each.
 Definitions of Service and Assistance Animals follow below.

-LC students who plan to bring a Service Animal to LC are strongly encouraged to contact and partner with SSS.
+LC students who plan to bring a Service Animal to LC are strongly encouraged to contact and partner with OSA.
 Advance notice of the impending arrival of a Service Animal may allow more flexibility in meeting a student’s potential housing preferences and possible academic accommodations.

 Terms unique to Service and Assistance Animals are used throughout this policy.
 Definitions are listed below to assist readers who may be unfamiliar with this terminology